Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

-\item Another approach to the analysis of the cycle structure of random permutations, based on representation theory of the symmetric group, was developed in \cite{Alon:2013aa} and \cite{Berestycki:2015aa}.
-In particular in the second paper the authors provide an expression for the average number of cycles of given length in the interchange process on the complete graph, which leads to yet another proof of the phase transition for macroscopic cycles.
-Recent results by Alon and Kozma (work in progress), also using representation theory, show that in the case $\theta = 1$ macroscopic cycles emerge with positive probability on the Hamming graph for large enough $\beta$.
+\item Another approach to the analysis of the cycle structure of random permutations, based on representation theory of the symmetric group, was developed in \cite{Alon:2013aa} and \cite{Berestycki:2015aa}, with the second paper providing yet another proof of the existence of macroscopic cycles in the interchange process on the complete graph.
+This approach was recently extended in \cite{alon-kozma-heisenberg} to prove a sharp phase transition in the $\theta = 2$ case on the complete graph (mean-field Heisenberg ferromagnet).
+Another recent result by the same authors (\cite{alon-kozma-octopi}) implies that in the case $\theta = 1$ macroscopic cycles emerge with positive probability on the Hamming graph for large enough $\beta$ (note, however, that their result does not identify the critical value of $\beta$ and concerns only cycles of length at least $n^2 / 2$, instead of $\varepsilon n^2$ for any $\varepsilon > 0$).

-\item Representation theory was also used by Bj\"{o}rnberg in \cite{Bjornberg:2016aa} to compute the free energy and the critical temperature in a family of quantum spin models on the complete graph.
-Here the model with spin $S \in \frac{1}{2} \mathbb{N}$ has random representation corresponding to the cycle-weighted interchange process with $\theta = 2 S + 1$, in particular this family contains the quantum Heisenberg ferromagnet.
-It is shown that no macroscopic cycles occur in the corresponding random representation for temperatures above the critical temperature (which translates to short enough times in the interchange process), however, the results seem insufficient to prove that macroscopic cycles indeed occur below the critical temperature.
+\item In \cite{Bjornberg:2016aa} Bj\"{o}rnberg, also using representation theory, computed the free energy and the critical temperature in a family of quantum spin models on the complete graph corresponding to the cycle-weighted interchange process with $\theta = 2, 3, 4, \ldots$.
+This extends previous results obtained by Penrose (\cite{Penrose1991}) and T\'{o}th (\cite{Toth1990}) for $\theta = 2$.

-The existence of large cycles was established for arbitary $\theta > 1$ by a different method in \cite{Bjornberg:2015aa}, where it is proved that macroscopic cycles appear on the complete graph for $\theta > 1$ as soon as $\beta > \theta$ (note, however, that apart from the case $\theta =2$ this is strictly larger than the critical value $\beta_c$ determined above for $\theta = 2, 3, \ldots$).
+The existence of large cycles was established for arbitary $\theta > 1$ by a different method in \cite{Bjornberg:2015aa}, where it is proved that macroscopic cycles appear on the complete graph for $\theta > 1$ as soon as $\beta > \theta$ (note, however, that apart from the case $\theta =2$ this is strictly larger than the critical value $\beta_c$ determined in \cite{Bjornberg:2016aa} for $\theta = 2, 3, 4, \ldots$).

-\item Another generalization of the interchange process are the so-called random loop models, corresponding to a family of quantum spin models containing, among others, the quantum Heisenberg antiferromagnet (\cite{Goldschmidt:2011aa}).
-Here we fix a parameter $u \in [0,1]$ and each bridge in the random configuration is chosen independently to be a \emph{cross} with probability $u$ or a \emph{double bar} with probability $1-u$.
-Crosses are traversed normally by the cyclic random walk, while double bars cause the random walk to start moving in the opposite direction on the bar of the new vertex.
-One then defines the loop containing a given vertex in a natural way.